composer-synchronizer/composer-synchronizer/docs/Configuring a package.md

 # Configuring a package for synchronizer #
 Package can be configured for synchronizer very easily.

-- First decide which frameworks you want to support.
-- Then choose an alias or name of the synchronizer given for selected framework.
+- Choose an alias or name of the synchronizer given for selected framework.
-- Another step is to create a `composer-synchronizer` section in the `extra section` in your package `composer.json` file under the framework synchronizer label (in this example `nette`).
+- Create a `composer-synchronizer` section in the `extra section` in your package `composer.json` file under the framework synchronizer label (in this example `nette`).
-- The last step is to add a custom directory in your package, where the configuration files will be stored and from where the synchronizer will copy them.
+- Add a custom directory in your package, where the configuration files will be stored and from where the synchronizer will copy them.

 **Example for Nette framework (local)**
 ````JSON